swag-kaust/ASOFI3D/README.md

 The prerequisites for ASOFI3D are:

-* C compiler (for example, `gcc`) with the support of C11 standard
+* C compiler (for example, `gcc`), which supports C11 standard
 * MPI library (for example, [OpenMPI](https://www.open-mpi.org/))
 * [GNU Make](https://www.gnu.org/software/make/) build system

-## Compile with gcc and OpenMPI on Ubuntu
+## Building the code with gcc and OpenMPI on Ubuntu

 On recent Ubuntu versions such as 14.04, 16.04, or 18.04 all prerequisites can be obtained by the following commands:

-    sudo apt-get install gcc make libopenmpi-dev
+    sudo apt-get install gcc libopenmpi-dev make

 Then while in the root directory of the code, build the code via command

     make

 which compiles the solver and several auxiliary utilities.

+Before compilation, make will automatically test for the ability to compile MPI programs and generate file `src/config-auto.mk` with the flags for compilation.

 ## Example usage